 Most of all, I enjoyed the spectacular store window displays.
-It was something I really wanted to take in, and no other time of year would do it for me.
+It was I had been yearning to see, and at no other time of year would do it for me.
 Our visit had to be leading up to Christmas.
 The department store window displays are a famous New York Christmas tradition, and you don’t have to spend a cent to enjoy it!
 Barneys.
 Bergdorf Goodman.
 Bloomingdales.
 Lord and Taylor.
-Saks Fifth Avenue…I have lots of photos to share with you over the holidays.
+Saks Fifth Avenue…I took hundreds and hundreds of photos.

-The windows at Bergdorf Goodman, a luxury department store located on 5th Avenue/ 58th Street south of Central Park in Midtown Manhattan, are probably the most sophisticated, intricate and beautiful of all the high-style window displays in New York City.
-Dripping with decadence, glamour. and brilliance.
+The windows at Bergdorf Goodman, a luxury department store located on 5th Avenue/ 58th Street south of Central Park in Midtown Manhattan, are probably among the most sophisticated and beautiful of all the high-style window displays in New York City.
+Dripping with glamour and brilliance.
 I strolled by several times to drink it all in, taking photos during the day and again at night.
 The nightime shots are the most special.
-This season’s windows are called “BG Follies 2012″ inspired by the Ziegfeld Follies, Vaudeville and Hollywood musicals of the 1930′s.
+This season’s windows are called “BG Follies 2012” inspired by the Ziegfeld Follies, Vaudeville and Hollywood musicals of the 1930’s.
 These surely must be among the most dazzling, captivating store windows on the planet!

 I have always loved store window gazing at Christmastime.
 Won’t you come window shopping at Bergdorfs with me this year?
 We can spend hours just outside the store immersed in the fantasy and creative wonder of it all!
 And, when finally we are able to tear ourselves away and go inside the store, remember to look up…